Biography

 Her work has been exhibited and performed in Canada, The United States and Europe at the Vancouver Art Gallery, Artspeak, Access Gallery, the Grunt Gallery, VIVO Media Arts Centre, the Western Front (Vancouver); the Surrey Art Gallery; the Nanaimo Art Gallery; Gallery TPW, Nuit Blanche (Toronto); Platform Centre for Photographic and Digital Arts (Winnipeg); Neutral Ground (Regina); Deconstrukt Projects (Brooklyn), Dynasty Handbag’s Weirdo Night (Los Angeles) and Altes Finanzamt (Berlin).

 Milton holds an MFA in Studio Art from the University of British Columbia and a BFA in Visual Art from Simon Fraser University.
-She is a faculty member in the Department of Fine Arts at Langara College where she instructs studio courses in Media and Performance.
+She is a faculty member and Assistant Chair in the Department of Fine Arts at Langara College where she instructs studio courses in Media and Performance.